-observations, selective attention to events that support one parent's view, perceptions distorted by the parent's emotional investment in the outcome, and/or deliberate distortion of information.
+The challenge for the forensically-informed therapist is to be aware that the information being brought into the treatment session could be intentionally or unintentionally distorted.
+Statements made by a parent or child may include inaccurate observations, selective attention to events that support one parent's view, perceptions distorted by the parent's emotional investment in the outcome, and/or deliberate distortion of information.
 A child's perceptions and statements may be altered by external influences such as suggestive questioning, exposure to the parental conflict, or exposure to a parent's emotional needs.
 Any of these influences may be intended to directly or indirectly guide the therapist toward a viewpoint that supports one parent's litigation position over the other.
 The forensically-informed therapist understands the larger social, legal and family context and recognizes the potential impact of these often conflicting systems on treatment.
 It is essential that the therapist learns to think forensically as well as clinically by critically evaluating all incoming information in light of the dynamics of the custody conflict.

 We use the term "forensic thinking" to represent the need to understand the larger, competing systemic factors which affect treatment in the context of the court.
 Forensic thinking requires knowledge of relevant research regarding children's adjustment to divorce, domestic violence, alienation dynamics, child abuse, children's suggestibility, the impact of parental conflict on children, child development and the coping skills children need to adjust successfully as they mature.
-The therapist must also be able to apply that research to the case at hand, maintain professional objectivity and a balanced perspective, support and advocate for the child's developmental needs, and, as necessary, provide high-quality reports and testimony within the boundaries of the therapeutic role.
+The therapist must also be able to apply that research to the case at hand, maintain professional objectivity and a balanced perspective, support and advocate for the child's developmental needs, and, as necessary, provide highquality reports and testimony within the boundaries of the therapeutic role.
 It is essential that the therapist critically evaluate the nature, source, and representativeness of the information being brought into the sessions.
-This requires that the therapist generate and actively explore a variety of possibilities (i.e., alternative hypotheses) regarding the nature and causes of a child's difficulties.
+This requires that the therapist generate and actively explore a variety of possibilities (i.e., alternative hypotheses) regarding the nature and causes The second of th transitions to visits.

-For example, suppose a five-year-old child is reported to be crying during transitions to visits.
 If a child exhibits such behavior or expresses concerns about a parent, it is important that the therapist consider a variety of possible explanations for the child's statements and behavior.
 The therapist needs to consider the child's explanation, each parent's observations and views, surrounding circumstances, and the child's developmental stage.
-The timing of an allegation may also be important, particularly if there is an upcoming hearing or other event in which the reported event might be relevant in determining a legal outcome or a parenting decision.
+The timing of an allegation may also be important, particularly if there is 14.
+Vigil & Kenney-Markan, supra note 8.

+an upcoming hearing or other event in which the reported event might be relevant in determining a legal outcome or a parenting decision.
 Possible hypotheses include, but are not limited to: